nachacin/Coordinate-Match-Generator/README.md

 Problem:
 Given,
-    1) Maximum disagreement between the sensors is 100 metres.
-If a set of coordinates in the CSV file is within 100 metres of a set in the JSON file, these coordinates belong to the same object.
+    1. Maximum disagreement between the sensors is 100 metres.
+If a set of coordinates in the CSV file is within 100 metres of a set in the JSON file, these coordinates belong to the same object, and
-    2) All objects are more than 100 metres apart at any time.
+    2. All objects are more than 100 metres apart at any time,

-Process the coordinates from the two files to determine which object IDs from the two datasets correspond to the same object, and which IDs are unique to either dataset (objects that were missed by the other sensor).
+process the coordinates from the two files to determine which object IDs from the two datasets correspond to the same object, and which IDs are unique to either dataset (objects that were missed by the other sensor).
 Generate the output as a .txt file with the following format: